eead-csic-compbio/get_homologues/user_utils/normalize/README.md

 ![diff_identity](images/effect_prot_id.png)

-_**Figure 2.
+*Figure 2.
 Difference in cluster % sequence identity before and after removing sequences because of the normalization process in different length regions.
 Positive values indicate an increase in identity after removing a sequence after normalization.
-Length was measured as the mean alignment length reported by BLASTP for sequences within the cluster.**_
+Length was measured as the mean alignment length reported by BLASTP for sequences within the cluster.*

-2) Nucleotide datasets
+_2) Nucleotide datasets_

 The clusters sets produced by the standard and normalized predictions by the GET_HOMOLOGUES-EST protocol were very different with the transcripts of 11 species of the genus Oryza.